Making Words Come Alive

 Mamet went on to a successful career writing, directing, and acting in plays and films.
 Mamet’s characters carry on a tradition—or perpetuate a stereotype, depending on your view—that goes back to Algren and, before him, to Hecht.
 In his screenplay for the 1987 film The Untouchables, Mamet has a policeman explain to super G-man Eliot Ness that Chicago “stinks like a whorehouse at low tide.”
-It is classic Chicago wisecrack—a hard shell of attitude around a sentiment, indeed a simile, that is gibberish.
+It is classic Chicago wisecrack—a hard shell of attitude around a simile that is gibberish.

 Mamet has long since ceased to be a Chicago playwright, and must be described as an American playwright with roots in Chicago.
 He has garnered many awards, including the Pulitzer Prize for Glengarry Glen Ross.
 No prize yet for perhaps his most notable achievement, which has been to make Chicago interesting to a new generation of Americans, and for having thus confirmed what Chicagoans like to think as special about themselves.

 The New Theater District

 Chicago in the 1990s began experiencing another theater boom. if not perhaps a theater-going boom. theater a crucial part of the “24-hour downtown” that planners and developers lusted after beginning in the 1980s.
 The wrong kind of theaters had helped drive the middle class out of the downtown in the 1970s; perhaps the right kind could bring them back.

 Preservationists fought the city's plans to urban-renewal the Chicago into rubble and replace it with new office buildings.
 The city’s new mayor Daley was perhaps still stinging with the shame that had fallen upon his father for not saving the Garrick, came up with the money buy to the old house in 1986 for an organization of preservationists who oversaw a nine-month, $25 million restoration.